0b01001001/spectree/README.md

 Validation errors are logged with INFO level.
 Details are passed into `extra`.
 Check the [falcon example](examples/falcon_demo.py) for details.

+> How can I write a customized plugin for another backend framework?

+Inherit `spectree.plugins.base.BasePlugin` and implement the functions you need.
+After that, init like `api = SpecTree(backend=MyCustomizedPlugin)`.

 ## Demo

 Try it with `http post :8000/api/user name=alice age=18`. (if you are using `httpie`)